OpenGuides/OpenGuides/README.VAGRANT.md

 Once you are connected to your vagrant box you should be able to clone OpenGuides or copy your checkout from `/git`.
 The tests have issues if run from the `/git` mount.

-If you have ssh agent forwarding set up your use of github should be seemless.
+If you have ssh agent forwarding set up your use of github should be seamless.
 If not you might want to create ssh keys on the vagrant box and add them to your github account or indeed use the https endpoint for github.